 The application periods for Finnish courses are in August and in November-December.You can apply either through e-application or by printing the application form and sending it to the school postal address.
 The application forms are also available in all school offices.
-If the number of applicants exceeds the available places, the students will be chosen to the course by lottery.
-The student will receive a letter of acceptance or rejection one week after the application period closes.
+If the number of applicants exceeds the available places, the students will be chosen on the course by lottery.
+The students will receive a letter of acceptance or rejection at their home address.

 The courses are organized in four locations: